gycks-2/gycks-2/README.md

 ## information

-my name is yu hyo chan , I am a student at Yeungnam University
+My name is yu hyo chan , I'm 23 old and I am majoring in mathematics at Yeungnam University and completing a computer science major with a double major

 ## history

+=Seongji middle school

--sungseo high shool
+-Seongseo high school

--young nam university student
+-Young nam university student

 ## Future Hopes

-I will be an outstanding developer
+I will make a lot of money by becoming a great developer